 What is Cancer?

 Cancer basically refers to any one of a vast number of diseases which are characterized by development of abnormal cells which uncontrollably divide & develop an ability to infiltrate & destroy the normal healthy body tissue.
 Cancer also has the ability to spread throughout the body.
-Although survival rates are improving for several types of cancer due to improvements in screening & cancer treatments, cancer is still the second leading cause of death within the United States.
+Although survival rates are improving for several types of cancer due to improvements in screening & cancer treatments, cancer is still the second leading cause of death in the United States.
 Cancer is also one of the leading causes of death worldwide.
 14 million new cases were reported few years back & the number of newer cases is expected to rise by 70 percent within the next 20 years of time.
 Number of cancer related deaths a few years back, were reported to be 8.2 million.

 What is Oncology?

 This is the field of medicine which is solely devoted to cancer & cancer treatment.
 Clinical oncology however consists of three primary disciplines.
 Medical oncology, which deals with the treatment of cancer with help of medicine, including chemotherapy; surgical oncology deals with surgical interventions associated with cancer including biopsy, staging for cancers & surgical resection of malignant tumors & radiation oncology which involves treatment of cancer with therapeutic radiation techniques.

 Cancer is typically caused by mutations (changes) to DNA within tissue cells.
 DNA is basically the inner structure of cells which is packaged into large number of individual genes, where each one contains set of instructions directing the cell as to the type of functions they should be performing, as well as the ability to grow & divide.
 Errors in these instructions cause the cell to stop normal function & which allows cells to become cancerous.

 Gene mutations usually instruct healthy cells to undergo the following.